-If you’re willing to consider a different credit card company, a great card with no interest for 18 months is the Wells Fargo Platinum Visa.
-It offers 0% APR on purchases and balance transfers for the first 18 months with no annual fee.
-It has a balance transfer fee of 3% for the first 120 days, and 5% after that.
+If you’re willing to consider a different credit card company, a great card with no interest for 18 months is the Wells Fargo Platinum card.
+It offers 0% APR for 18 months on purchases and 0% for 18 months on qualifying balance transfers with a $0 annual fee.
+It has a balance transfer fee of 3% intro for 120 days, then up to 5% (min $5).

 A 0% APR does not keep you away from monthly payments, nor does it completely remove interest out of the equation.
 You still have to make monthly minimum payments to keep your 0% APR.
 And if you don’t pay off your balance by the end of the 0% intro period, you’ll have to pay interest on whatever balance remains.
 The penalty is even worse with many retailers’ 0% financing offers.
 If you don’t pay off your full balance in time, interest will retroactively apply to your entire original balance – as if the 0% APR was never there.

 There are a few other things you should keep in mind when thinking about 0% APRs, too.